JohnnyMaelstrm/johnnymaelstrm.github.io/index.md

 <div class="highlight-box">
   <h3>Summer 2025 Intern Project</h3>
-  <p>I contributed to this project at Tampere University of Applied Sciences.
+  <p>This was my intern project at Tampere University of Applied Sciences.
   Really an eye-opening exploration into the world of Software-Defined Radio (SDR).</p>

   <div style="margin: 1.5rem 0;">